Frequently Asked Questions

 Question: When will my child get to know the particulars about the sport they are trying out for?

-Answer: During the next two weeks the fall coaches will have meet and greet sessions with the students who are interested in trying out in the fall.
+For the Fall Season Coaches will have meet and greet sessions with the students who are interested in trying out usually two weeks prior to the end of school.
 Time and locations of these meetings will be announced at lunch as well as during the morning and afternoon announcements.
 Postings will be made in the hallways as well as the school’s athletic website.

 For the Winter and Spring Seasons the coaches for the upcoming seasons schedule the meet and greet two – three weeks before the start of tryouts.
 Announcements are made a month before tryouts urging the students to get their paperwork in.